-With the found footage horror genre continuing its wave of shoestring budgeted supernatural-horror copycat flicks, Specter throws its hat in the ring in an attempt to creatively stand out from the crowd.
-There is such an enormous variety of directions that can come out of this genre, yet the majority of these films tend to aim towards your typical jump scare frenzy haunted house or demonic possession properties.
-In the case of Specter however, there is a bold sense of direction that delivers on its concept and mysterious angle involving a disastrous storm taking place in a town where unexplained supernatural events occur.
-Arguably the most fascinating thing about this film however is the fact that the film actually takes place in a real life storm disaster.
+With the found footage horror genre continuing its wave of shoestring budgeted supernatural-horror copycat flicks, Specter throws its hat in the ring in an attempt to stand out from the crowd.
+Sadly, there's such an enormous variety of directions that can come out of this genre, yet the majority of these films tend to aim towards your typical jump scare frenzy haunted house or demonic possession releases.
+In the case of Specter however, there is refreshingly a bold sense of direction that delivers on its concept and mysterious angle involving a disastrous storm taking place in a town where unexplained supernatural events occur.
+Arguably the most fascinating thing about this entry however is the fact that the film was actually shot during a real life storm disaster.

-The film emphasizes on the idea that this unknown force of destruction lurking behind the scenes has already killed off possibly the entire county during the cataclysmic storm.
+There's an emphasis on the idea that this unknown force of destruction lurking behind the scenes has already killed off possibly the entire county during the cataclysmic storm.
 Highlighting this concept for the audience are these visually haunting shots of emptiness within the town setting in addition to the flaming remains of corpses scattered around the area.
 This type of imagery being inserted effectively adds a feeling of dread to the overall tone instead of just desperately attempting to shock the audience for a reaction.
 I actually found myself a little on edge during the last few minutes of the film where the cameraman is shown searching for his friend throughout the chaos taking place.
 It was a chilling and nerve racking roller coaster of an experience as the brilliant utilization of audio and atmosphere dominates the senses.
+Truly one of the better final acts of a found footage horror entry to date.

 Rating: 6/10